 Anejaculation is the inability to ejaculate semen despite stimulation of the penis by intercourse or masturbation.
 It is a fairly common problem and can be very distressing to a couple trying for a child.

-Anejaculation is a diagnosis which is best made by the patient himself.
+Anejaculation is a diagnosis that is best made by the patient himself.
 However, it's often difficult for the patient to explain what's happening to the doctor, hence this creates a lot of confusion.
 Please go step by step.

 Men with a very low volume ejaculate ( for example, those with an absent vas deferens) will also have difficulty in making the right diagnosis.
-Though they do ejaculate semen, the volume is so small that they sometimes feel that they do not have any ejaculate at all !
+Though they do ejaculate semen, the volume is so small that they sometimes feel that they do not have any ejaculate at all!

 What causes anejaculation?